College Promise: History

-Higher education in the United States has been restrictive for most of US history, serving elites at first, and slowly growing more democratic from the 1800s to the early 2000s.
+Higher education in the United States has been restrictive for most of US history, serving elites at first, and slowly growing more egalitarian from the 1800s to the early 2000s.
 Government action such as the Morrill Act, GI Bill and Civil Rights Act increased accessibility while growing student populations.
 In the 1960s, community colleges were low cost, and some larger universities were also low cost.
 For many reasons, college affordability has been a significant issue in US higher education, especially since 1970.

 In 2005, the Kalamazoo Promise program was instituted so that local high school students could attend Michigan colleges with a 65 percent to 100 percent tuition discount.
 In 2014, Tennessee was the first state to initiate a program for free tuition at community colleges.
 In his 2015 State of the Union Address, President Barack Obama proposed making community college tuition free to many residents of the US.
 Despite its popularity, the plan did not materialize.
 In September 2015, the College Promise Campaign was started, which serves to educate and promote College Promise programs in the United States.
 At that time, there were 53 College Promise Programs in place.
 By 2017, 16 states had at least one statewide College Promise program.
 A year later, the College Promise movement grew to over 300 programs in 24 states.
 As of September 2019, it was observed that there are over 320 College Promise Programs in 47 states nationwide.